2295ad/calorieApi/README.md

     1. All routes are handled in routes folder through index.js

-    2. Helper folder added, jwt token verification code added there.
+    2. Helper folder added, additional required services is added there.

-    3. Database configurations specified in config.json & token secrets mentioned in .env file
+    3. Database configurations specified in config.json & token secret mentioned in .env file

 --DESIGN --